ibm-cloud-docs/monitoring/agent/change_kube_agent.md

     ```
     {: codeblock}

-For more information on how to work with custom events, see [Working with custom events](https://docs.sysdig.com/en/event-types.html){: external}.
+For more information on how to work with custom events, see [Custom Events](https://docs.sysdig.com/en/docs/sysdig-monitor/events/event-types/custom-events/){: external}.

 ## Disabling collection of events